ocean-onion/BDCraft-maybe/clean_docs/economy/market.md

 2. **House Token**:
    - Craft by surrounding a bed with harvested BD crops
    - Can also be purchased from Market Owner at market level 2+
+   - Appears as an enchanted bed in inventory
    - Place in an item frame above the collector house door
+   - If the collector is killed, the token loses its enchantment
+   - Unenchanted tokens must be picked up and placed again to respawn the collector

 3. **Collector Spawning**:
    - A BD Collector villager spawns inside